slviajero/tinybasic/MANUAL.md

 ### NETSTAT

 In command mode NETSTAT displays the network status.
 It is implemented for all Wifi systems and Arduino Ethernet.
-As a arithemtic constant it returns a network status.
+As a arithmetic constant it returns a network status.
 With 0 the system is not connected.
 1 means connected but no MQTT connection.
 3 is network and MQTT connected.

 The network code is under active development.